Program-At-A-Glance

 2.1 Presentations

-• Local Municipal Champion: City of Windsor: Windsor-Essex Registered Early Childhood Educators Campaign
+• Local Municipal Champion: WERECE: Windsor-Essex Registered Early Childhood Educators: A Local Approach to Recruitment and Rentention

 • Local Municipal Champion: Northumberland Early Years Employment Initiative - EYEI Program